The poset on connected graphs is Sperner: Introduction

-Note that $\G$ is a very dense subset of $\D$.
-As we shall see in Section 2, the size of $\G$ is at least $2^{m}(1-2^{-n-o(n)})$.
-However, this alone does not guarantee that $\G$ is Sperner, as there exists a set $S$ of $O(m)$ elements in $2^{[m]}$, such that $2^{[m]}\setminus S$ is graded but not Sperner.
-Still, we should mention the result of Balogh, Mycroft and Treglown \cite{randomsperner}, who proved that if $pm\rightarrow \infty$ and $B_{m}(p)$ is a random subset of $2^{[m]}$, each element chosen with probability $p$, then $B_{m}(p)$ is Sperner with a probability tending to $1$.
-This shows that only a very small proportion of the subfamilies of $2^{[m]}$ with size at least $2^{m}(1-2^{-n-o(n)})$ are not Sperner.

-A problem similar to Question \ref{question} has been considered in the paper of Jacobson, K\'{e}zdy and Seif \cite{induced}.
-Let $G$ be a connected graph and let $(C(G),<)$ be the poset, whose elements are the connected, vertex-induced subgraphs of $G$, and $H<H'$ if $V(H)\subset V(H')$.
+A problem similar to Question \ref{question} has been considered in a paper of Jacobson, K\'{e}zdy and Seif \cite{induced}.
+Let $G$ be a connected graph and let $(C(G),<)$ be the poset, whose elements are the connected, vertex-induced subgraphs of $G$, and $H<H'$ if $H$ is an induced subgraph of $H'$.
 In \cite{induced}, it was proved that this poset need not be Sperner, even if $G$ is a tree.

 This paper is organized as follows.
-In section 2, we shall prove various bounds on the number of connected graphs with certain properties.
-These bounds provide us with some of the ingredients needed for the proof of Theorem \ref{mainthm} in Section 3.
-In the last section, we propose some open problems.
+In Section \ref{sect:prelim}, we discuss our notation and prove a few technical results.
+In Section \ref{sect:connected}, we shall prove various bounds on the number of connected graphs with certain properties.
+These bounds provide us with some of the ingredients needed for the proof of Theorem \ref{mainthm} in Section \ref{sect:matching}.
+In Section \ref{sect:problems}, we propose some open problems.